-Though artisan goods are making a come back in the Western world, I think it is fair to say that in our consumer society, few buyers (including me) know much about where and how most of the products they buy are made.
-I do know whether I bought the product at a neighborhood store or Amazon.com, and I know that my photography gear comes from Japan but other than the ubiquitous “made in China” label, I typically know very little about the makers of the goods I use in my daily life.
-That is not the case in rural India where one can purchase many goods directly from the producer.
+Though artisan goods are making a comeback in the Western world, I think it is fair to say that in our consumer society, few buyers (including me) know much about where and how most of the products they buy are made.
+I know whether I bought the product at a neighborhood store or Amazon.com, and my photography gear comes from Japan.
+Still, other than the ubiquitous “made in China” label, I typically know very little about the makers of the goods I use daily.
+That is not the case in rural India, where one can purchase many goods directly from the producer.

 India, of course, has an amazing culture of artisanship, and the state of Gujarat is particularly endowed with skilled craftsmen.
 On my last trip, I spent time in a town called Wadhwan, where brass cooking pots and other utensils are produced in what seems to be every other shop on the main street.
-And because India is famous for its colorful textiles adorned with intricate designs, I was lucky to also get to spend some time in what is essentially a block-printing village, Ajarkhpur.
+And because India is famous for its colorful textiles adorned with intricate designs, I was lucky also to get to spend some time in what is essentially a block-printing village, Ajarkhpur.
 Of course, anyone who has traveled to a country in Asia has experienced the mandatory stop at some “artisan factory” where busloads of tourists get out to see a show and buy souvenirs.
-I can assure you, there were no shows and no tourist busses in these villages, only hard work by the locals.
+I can assure you; there were no shows and no tourist busses in these villages, only hard work by the locals.

 As its name (derived from the Hindi phrase “Aaj ke din rakh” or “keep it for the day”) suggests, the “ajrakh” block-printing process is very laborious.
-It has been conducted in the Kutch area for centuries ever since the Khatris (artisans who apply color to cloth) came to India from the Sindh region in Pakistan.
-In 2001, after a devastating earthquake severely damaged towns and villages where the Khatris had settled, a new village was created aptly named Ajrakhpur (place of Ajrakh).
+It has been conducted in the Kutch area for centuries, ever since the Khatris (artisans who apply color to cloth) came to India from the Sindh region in Pakistan.
+In 2001, after a devastating earthquake severely damaged towns and villages where the Khatris had settled, a new village was aptly named Ajrakhpur (place of Ajrakh).

-(For the curious, details can be found here
+For the curious, details can be found here:

-And now that I know how is it made and by whom, I am sure I will enjoy my stunning Ajrakh scarf for years to come (and may even buy the next one on Amazon.com 😏)
+And now that I know how it is made and by whom, I am sure I will enjoy my stunning Ajrakh scarf for years to come (and may even buy the next one on Amazon.com 😏)